European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid.md

 # EUID Integration Overview for Prebid.js

-This guide is an overview of integration options for publishers who want to integrate with EUID and generate EUID tokens<!-- [EUID tokens](../ref-info/glossary-uid.md#gl-euid-token) --> (advertising tokens) to be passed by Prebid.js in the RTB bid stream.
+This guide is an overview of integration options for publishers who want to integrate with EUID and generate EUID tokens<!-- EUID tokens was glossary link --> (advertising tokens) to be passed by Prebid.js in the RTB bid stream.
 <!--
 It includes the following sections: